 The video below shows two urban explores climbing in and around on a tour reserved for no one.
 Their shots of the clock mechanisms and the space that would have housed the Carillon bells is a sight worth seeing.

 It would be great if there were official clock tours.
 If anyone has any information about this clock we would love to sign up for a tour!

 In the video below that starts at minute:second 5:12, these kids urban exploring a factory that has been closed for years, wearing a camera on their chest, set off to explore the clock tower.

-Especially watch at 6:05 when the minute hand rod is turned - watch the minute hands smooth motion as the hand turns on the outside of the glass with ease, they rotate half an hour and back from the turn of a wrist.
+Especially watch at 6:05 when the minute hand rod is turned - watch the minute hand's smooth motion as the hand turns on the outside of the glass with ease, they rotate half an hour and back from the simple turn of a wrist.

 Warning, turn your sound down.
 Loud sound to start Video.

-The quad mechanism of the movement is incredibly durable and precise yet stretches 15 feet at least, propped up on the other side by the wireframe of the clock glass and clock dial.
-A small pivot holding up the other end of a rod, the minute hand, attached securely and turning the large radius with the twists of the rod.
+The quad mechanism of the movement is incredibly durable and precise yet stretches 15 feet at least, propped up on the other side by the metal wireframe of the clock & glass and clock dial.
+A small pivot holding up the other end of a rod, the minute hand, attached securely and turning the large radius through the turning of the long rod.

 No grinding sound, no creaking, just exquisite.

 We are elated that the clock tower is going to be preserved.
 There is a 100 million investment going into the location of the former United States Playing Card Company factory.
 The designs call for saving and preserving the clock tower, a part of the old factory, the the iconic smoke stack.